Semi-local string comparison: algorithmic techniques and applications

 Given index ranges $I$, $J$, a \emph{vector over $I$} is indexed by $i \in I$, and a \emph{matrix over $(I \mid J)$} is indexed by $i \in I$, $j \in J$.
 A vector or matrix is \emph{nonnegative}, if all its elements are nonnegative.

-The matrices we consider can be \emph{implicit}, i.e.\ represented by a compact data structure that supports access to every matrix element in a specified (small, but not necessarily constant) time.
-If the query time is not given, it is assumed by default to be constant.
+The matrices we consider can be \emph{implicit}, i.e.\ represented by a compact data structure that supports access to every matrix element in a specified (typically small, but not necessarily constant) time.
+If the query time is not given, it is assumed to be constant by default.

-When considering matrices over non-consecutive index ranges, we will occasionally perform operations on such matrices as if they were over consecutive intervals.
-This will have the following meaning: we remap the ranges to consecutive intervals preserving the linear order within each range, then we perform a matrix operation, and finally we remap the intervals back to the original ranges.

-We will use function notation for indexing matrices, e.g.\ $A(i,j)$.
-We will use straightforward notation for selecting subvectors and submatrices: for example, given a matrix $A$ over $\bra{0:n \mid 0:n}$, we denote by $A\bra{i_0:i_1 \mid j_0:j_1}$ the submatrix defined by the given sub-intervals.
-A star $*$ will indicate that for a particular index, its whole range is selected implicitly, e.g.\ $A\bra{* \mid j_0:j_1} = A\bra{0:n \mid j_0:j_1}$.
+We will use the parenthesis notation for indexing matrices, e.g.\ $A(i,j)$.
+We will also use a straightforward notation for selecting subvectors and submatrices: for example, given a matrix $A$ over $\bra{0:n \mid 0:n}$, we denote by $A\bra{i_0:i_1 \mid j_0:j_1}$ the submatrix defined by the given sub-intervals.
+A star $*$ will indicate that for a particular index, its whole range is being used, e.g.\ $A\bra{* \mid j_0:j_1} = A\bra{0:n \mid j_0:j_1}$.
+In particular, $A(*,j)$ and $A(i,*)$ will denote a full matrix column and row, respectively.